Varo New Year’s Resolutions Survey: Americans Hoping to Save Money in 2018—but Not by Ditching Netflix

 About Varo Money

-Varo Money, Inc. (“Varo”), is changing the future of banking with their mobile app: a frictionless bank account offered through The Bancorp Bank that also helps customers do more with their money.
+Varo Money, Inc. (“Varo”), is changing the future of no-fee banking with their mobile app: a frictionless bank account offered through The Bancorp Bank that also helps customers do more with their money.
 Varo is building a mobile banking experience that helps customers cover their expenses, pay their bills, and build their wealth over time—so they can stop worrying about money and go live their lives.
 Unlike traditional banks or other fintech apps, Varo offers a complete solution with integrated deposit, budgeting, savings, and lending products that help customers bank with ease and achieve better financial outcomes.
 There’s no reason for a bank branch on every corner anymore: all that customers need is a smartphone to bank seamlessly.
 Based in San Francisco and privately held, Varo has raised $34M to date, led by Warburg Pincus.
 Bank accounts for Varo Money are provided by The Bancorp Bank, and deposits are FDIC-insured up to $250,000 through The Bancorp Bank.
-For more information, please visit https://www.varomoney.com and follow Varo on Facebook @varomoney or Twitter @varomoney.
+For more information, please visit http://www.varomoney.com and follow Varo on Facebook @varomoney or Twitter @varomoney.

 # # #